matter-labs/zksync-web-era-docs/docs/dev/tutorials/cross-chain-tutorial.md

 The counter value is 0
 ```

-## Calling the L2 contract from L1
+## Calling the L2 contract from L1 -> currently updating this section

 Now, let's call the `increment` method from layer 1.

-1. Copy the `abi` array from the compilation artifact located at `/L1-governance/artifacts/contracts/Governance.sol/Governance.json`.
+1. Copy the `abi` array from the compilation artifact located at:

+`/L1-governance/artifacts/contracts/Governance.sol/Governance.json`.

 2. Paste it into a new file: `/L2-counter/scripts/governance.json`.